jdereg/java-util/README.md

 Included in java-util:
 * **ArrayUtilities** - Useful utilities for working with Java's arrays `[]`
 * **ByteUtilities** - Useful routines for converting `byte[]` to HEX character `[]` and visa-versa.
+* **ClassUtilities** - Useful utilities for Class work.
+For example, call `computeInheritanceDistance(source, destination)` to get the inheritance distance (number of super class steps to make it from source to destination.
+It will return the distance as an integer.
+If there is no inheritance relationship between the two, then -1 is returned.
+The primitives and primitive wrappers return 0 distance as if they are the same class.
 * **Sets**
   * **CompactSet** - Small memory footprint `Set` that expands to a `HashSet` when `size() > compactSize()`.
   * **CompactLinkedSet** - Small memory footprint `Set` that expands to a `LinkedHashSet` when `size() > compactSize()`.